Our top 10 reasons to visit Finland | Finnair

 Huskies and reindeer

-In the snowy winter wonderland of Lapland, what would be a better thing to do than enjoy the speed and thrill of a husky safari?
-Ride through gorgeous snowscapes in a sled pulled by active and happy huskies.
+In the snowy winter wonderland of Lapland, what could be a better thing to do than enjoy the speed and thrill of a husky safari?
+Ride through gorgeous snowscapes on a sled pulled by active and happy huskies.
 In the summertime, you can spend a day working with huskies or go hiking with them.

 Finnish design